The past of Takekogei, bamboo craft. (竹工芸)

 Bamboo crafts in recent years

-In modern Japan, bamboo crafts such as baskets and colanders have been replaced by cheap plastic products, and as the number of young people who enjoy the tea ceremony and flower arrangement has decreased, expensive flower baskets and tea utensils cannot be sold, so the demand for bamboo crafts itself has decreased.
+In modern Japan, cheap plastic products such as baskets and colanders have replaced bamboo crafts.
+As the number of young people who enjoy the tea ceremony and flower arrangement decreases, expensive flower baskets and tea utensils cannot be sold, so the demand for bamboo crafts decreases.

-On the other hand, overseas, there is a growing need for Japanese bamboo crafts.
-It is becoming more and more appreciated as “art” than the general image of Japanese crafts and daily tools.
+On the other hand, there is a growing need for Japanese bamboo crafts overseas.
+It is becoming increasingly appreciated as “art” than the general image of Japanese crafts and daily tools.

 As more and more collectors, especially in Europe and the United States, have substantial collections, some Japanese bamboo craft artists have found a way to make a living overseas.

-We would like to think about what we can do about the future of bamboo crafts.
+We would like to consider what we can do about the future of bamboo crafts.